learningequality/kolibri/docs/user/learner.rst

 Exercises
 ~~~~~~~~~

 Kolibri **Exercises** can require you to do different things: fill in a missing number, write a formula, choose one of the available options, etc. Each correct answer gets you a checkmark, and majority of exercises require 5 correct answers in a row to be completed.
-Some exercises can offer one or more hints, to help you solving the problem.
+Some exercises can offer one or more hints, to help you solve the problem.

 Independent of the required action (writing an answer yourself or choosing one of the options), these are the steps to follow.

 #. **Read the question carefully**.
 #.
+Write the answer or choose one of the provided options.
-When you are ready to submit the answer, click the **Check answer** button.
+#.
+When you are ready to submit, click the **Check answer** button.

    * If the answer is correct and a checkmark appears, click the **Next question** button to proceed.
    * If the answer is incorrect, click the **Get a hint** button, read the suggestions, and try to answer again.

 #.
-Once you have achieved 5 correct answers in a row, click the **Next item** button, to continue learning with the rest of the material in that topic.
+Once you have achieved the required number of correct answers in a row, click the **Next item** button, to continue learning with the rest of the material in that topic.
 #.
 If you are unable to solve some questions, try reviewing the videos in the **Recommended** section below the exercise, or seek help from your peers or teacher/coach.

 .. image:: img/exercise.png